SYMBOLS

 (c) phytosterols and phytosterol esters derived from vegetable oils derived from soybean sources

-(d) phytostanol esters derived from vegetable oil sterols and soya bean sources"
+(d) phytostanol esters derived from vegetable oil sterols and soya bean sources" - Interesting facts about the clinical picture

 Soy allergies that occur as a result of pollen allergy (cross-reaction) are usually accompanied by milder symptoms.
 However, there are also sporadic severe reactions to soy.
-Depending on the severity of the allergy, the usual symptoms/reactions can occur when even the smallest amounts are consumed.
+Depending on the severity of the allergy, the usual symptoms/reactions can occur when even the smallest amounts are consumed. - What should be considered during the production of food?

 Soya is mainly used for the production of oil and as a fodder plant.
 A frequently used raw material from this plant in the food industry is soy lecithin, which is used as an emulsifier to combine water and fat.
 This lecithin is often found in ready-made sauces and dressings, chocolate coatings and nougat, margarines and instant cocoa.